mnfst/docs-baas/webhooks.md

 Manifest attaches a **JSON body** with key information about the record concerned to the webhook HTTP request.

-Each event is different, so is the body of the webhook HTTP Request.
-Nevertheless the main structure of the body will remain the same and only the `record` value will change.
+The main structure of the body of the triggered HTTP requests will remain the same and only the `record` value will change: on _before_ events the `record` will contain your payload, whereas in _after_ requests, the `record` value will reflect the item after the operation.

 This is the structure of the body: